 Lanzarote is of volcanic origin.
 The island was created about 35 million years ago by the Canary hotspot.
-Alfred Wegener arrived in 1912 and studied the island and showed how it fitted in with his theory of continental drift.
-The island along with others was created after the breakup of the African and the American continental plates.
+Alfred Wegener arrived in 1912, studied the island, and showed how it fitted in with his theory of continental drift.
+The island and others were created after the breakup of the African and American continental plates.

-The greatest recorded eruptions occurred between 1730 and 1736.
+The most significant recorded eruptions occurred between 1730 and 1736.

 In 1336, a ship arrived from Lisbon under the guidance of Lanzarote da Framqua, alias Lancelotto Malocello.
-Near to today’s Teguise, in the area of Montaña de Guanapay was later a fort built.
+Near today’s Teguise, in Montaña de Guanapay, a fort was later built.

 Jean de Béthencourt arrived in 1402 on a private expedition to the Canary Islands and brought slavery to the island as well as raw materials.
 Bethencourt first visited the south of Lanzarote at Playas de Papagayo.
 In 1404, the Castilians, with the support of the King of Castile, came and fought against a rebellion among the local Guanches.